 Students are allowed to have bicycles on campus.
 Students are responsible for locking/securing their bikes on campus bike racks ONLY, not in apartment mudrooms.
 Bicycles parked in unauthorized areas will be removed.
-Bicycles NOT claimed by the end of the Spring semester will be considered abandoned property and be disposed of.
+Bicycles NOT claimed by the end of the spring semester will be considered abandoned property and be disposed of and/or donated